marktomm/docker-node-base-example/README.md

 3rd commit: Run `npm run dev` to run the code using nodemon, so that when any change is done to `index.js` then the node app is restarted.

-4th commit: Run `docker compose up` to run code inside docker container.
+4th commit: Run `docker compose up` to run code inside **docker** container.

+5th commit: add **postgresql** db to docker

+6th commit: separate commit for `package-lock.json`

+7th commit: added `front_end` dir with html files to demonstrate event loop in web browser.
+See `front_end/README.md`

+8th commit: move node + postgre async await example to `index_01.js`.
+Modify the js file to be more real world example.
+Add `front_end/06_ajax_callbacks.html` showing multiple nested callbacks (so-called callbakc hell) on frontend.